Landgate/govhack/README.md

   * [QGIS](http://www.qgis.org/en/site/): The open source Geographic Information System.
 Create, edit, visualise, analyse, and publish geospatial information on Windows, Mac, Linux, and BSD.
   * [ArcGIS Pro](http://www.esri.com/en/software/arcgis-pro): ArcGIS Pro reinvents desktop GIS.
 Design and edit in 2D and 3D, work with multiple displays and layouts, and publish finished web maps directly to ArcGIS Online or Portal for ArcGIS, connecting you to users throughout the world.
 * *Databases:*
   * [PostGIS](http://postgis.net/): Spatial databases aren't just for storing data - they're great for conduct complex analysis tasks if you're happy writing SQL queries.
 For spatial databases consider nothing but the best: the PostGIS extension to [PostgreSQL](https://www.postgresql.org/).
 If there's a spatial query or manipulation you need to do then PostGIS has it; and hundreds of other functions besides.
+It's easy to get PostgreSQL + PostGIS running quickly on [macOS](http://postgresapp.com/), [Windows](http://postgis.net/windows_downloads/), or [AWS](https://aws.amazon.com/rds/postgresql/).
 * *Command-line:*
  * [GDAL](http://www.gdal.org/): Check out GDAL (Geospatial Data Abstraction Library), which has readers and writers for over 50 types of spatial data.
 GDAL bindings also exist in Python, .NET, et cetera.